 Many of us live a fast-paced urban life, with long working days and long, crowded commutes.
 In these environments there are many pressures that affect our mental health.

 This is why it is worth making the time for nature, in whatever way works for you, even when things get busy and other priorities feel more important.

 “Nature’s the best way for me to relax and get back in touch with my inner self, who tends to be calmer in dealing with life!
 Walking in the woods or by the sea, simply listening to nature’s soundtrack whilst watching my four-legged friend play, always helps put me in a better frame of mind.”
 Supporter on Facebook

 How can nature help?

 There are lots of ways in which spending time in nature can be positive for our mental health and wellbeing.
+From gaining a sense of peace and a boost to our self-esteem, to improved concentration and the psychological restoration.
 New and exciting research is happening all the time that adds to our understanding of how our natural environment affects the health of our bodies and minds.
 The reasons why time in nature has this effect on us are complex and still being understood.
 The benefits are often related to how our senses connect us to the environment around us, from the shapes in nature we see to the scents that trees give off and the soft fascination that nature can stimulate which helps our minds rest.